 In recent years, DeVerna has been an involved in producer in numerous theatrical productions, both on Broadway and in London’s West End including Matilda, the Tony Award winning In The Heights, and Bandstand as well as the London productions of Rock of Ages and Blind Date.
 He is also the co-owner of the Charing Cross Theatre in London.

-Darren generously donates his time to numerous groups including being the former Chairman of Mount Vernon Hospital, the Sound Shore Medical Center and is a board member of the New York Musical Theatre Festival.
+Darren generously donates his time to numerous groups including being the former Chairman of Mount Vernon Hospital, the former Vice-Chairman of Sound Shore Medical Center and is a board member of the New York Musical Theatre Festival.

 Product Specialist, S400 + Luminaires

 Michael graduated from the University of North Carolina School of the Arts in 2014 with a BFA in Lighting Design.

 General Manager, Video